Open problems and questions about geodesics: How to reconstruct a metric from its geodesics.

 Note that if the equations \eqref{c2} do not give enough information one could consider their ``derivatives''

 which gives us again a huge system of equations in the same unknowns $g_{ij}$.
 If necessary one then considers higher order derivatives until there is enough information.
-The general theory says that in the analytic category the existence of a nondegenerate solution of the resulting system of equations implies the existence of a metric whose Levi-Civita connection is the given one.
-In the nonanalytic setting, however, there exist $C^{\infty}$ counterexamples.
+The general theory says that in the analytic category the existence of a non-degenerate solution of the resulting system of equations implies the existence of a metric whose Levi-Civita connection is the given one.
+In the non-analytic setting, however, there exist $C^{\infty}$ counterexamples.

-Let us now discuss how unique is the reconstruction of a metric from affinely parameterized geodesics.
-Locally, the answer is known: for Riemannian metrics, if was understood already by Cartan and Eisenhart \cite{Eisenhart1923}; for metrics of arbitrary signature, the answer is in the recent papers \cite{Boubel2012,Boubel2014}.
-Both results are an explicit local description of all metrics having the same Levi-Civita connection.
-In the Riemannian case, a global analog of the result of Cartan is due to \cite{DeRham1952}.
-As the only interesting unsolved problem in this topic we suggest
+Let us now discuss the uniqueness of the reconstruction of a metric from its affinely parameterized geodesics, modulo the multiplication of the metric by a constant.
+A generic metric can be reconstructed from its affinely parameterized geodesics; this follows from the observation that for a generic metric $g$ the system \eqref{c2} has only the trivial solutions $\textrm{const} \, g$.
+So the question is for which metrics the reconstruction is not unique; i.e.\ which non-proportional metrics have the same Levi-Civita connection.
+Locally, the answer is known.
+For Riemannian metrics, it was understood already by Cartan and Eisenhart \cite{Eisenhart1923}.
+For metrics of arbitrary signature, the answer is in the recent papers \cite{Boubel2015a,Boubel2015b}.
+Both results are a more-or-less explicit local description of all metrics having the same Levi-Civita connection; such metrics are called \emph{affinely equivalent}.

+In the Riemannian case, a global (i.e., when the manifold is closed or complete) analog of the result of Cartan and Eisenhart is due to \cite{DeRham1952}, where it was proved that the universal cover is the direct product of Riemannian manifolds.

+In the pseudo-Riemannian case the situation is more complicated.
+Consider two affinely equivalent metrics $g$ and $\tilde g$ and the (1,1) tensor $A$ given by the condition $\tilde g ( A(\cdot), \cdot) = g(\cdot,\cdot)$.
+It is self-adjoint with respect to both metrics and parallel with respect to the Levi-Civita connection.
+Its generalized eigenspaces therefore generate mutually orthogonal totally geodesic foliations the sum of whose dimensions is the dimension of the manifold.
+Under the additional assumption that the manifold is geodesically complete one can show, see e.g.\ \cite{Wu1967}, that the universal cover of the manifold splits as the direct product of the (universal covers of the) leaves of these foliations with the restriction of the metrics to them,

+The most interesting case is when $A$ has only one eigenvalue and since it is clearly a constant one can assume that it is zero.
+In this case, all known examples on closed manifolds are when $g$ admits light-like parallel vector fields, and $A$ is built with the help of these vector fields.
+We therefore suggest, as an interesting unsolved problem, the following question.

-\begin{qst} {\it Suppose a closed manifold $(M,g)$ admits a nonzero $(1,1)$-tensor field that is self-adjoint with respect to $g$, parallel and nilpotent.
-Does this manifold or its double cover admit a nonzero light-like parallel vector field?} \end{qst}
+\begin{qst} {\it Suppose a closed manifold $(M,g)$ admits a non-zero $(1,1)$-tensor field that is self-adjoint with respect to $g$, parallel and nilpotent.
+Does this manifold or its double cover admit a non-zero light-like parallel vector field?} \end{qst}